-There's a lot of good that can come from affiliates writing by your example instead of just using what you wrote.
+A lot of good can come from affiliates writing by your example instead of just using what you wrote.
 It gives their marketing efforts a unique voice while still keeping the overall soul of your product or service.
-Your affiliates should write emails, blogs, ads, and more with their specific audience in mind, and they should use your swipe copy as a sort of template for success.
+Your affiliates should write emails, blogs, ads, and more with their specific audience in mind, and they should use your swipe copy as a template for success.

 Consider also including other types of swipe in your affiliate swipe file.
 Swipe copy is important, but you can show marketers proven techniques for showcasing your product or service with:

 - email subjects and emails

 Swipe copy is a vital asset to affiliate marketing.
 It can keep your marketing campaigns tight and productive.
 Give your affiliate marketers a leg up by showing them the way to market your product, and you'll increase conversions and sales across the board!

 Do you use swipe copy for your affiliate marketing?
 Does your swipe file include something we didn't mention?
 Let us know why in the comments!